 |Humanities or Fine Arts, see guidelines||3 hours|

 |Social Sciences (CJ, CT, EC, HI, PY, PS, or SO): See guidelines

-Must include advanced Psychology or Sociology that relates to health
+Must include a course in Psychology or Sociology

 Competencies, Tier II

 - Broaden students understanding of human nature for the purpose of developing therapeutic relationships and communication skills necessary in the healthcare environment.